 Use Flexi ad sizes on your ad placements to achieve higher fill rates for single slot sizes.
 It works well when the exact slot size isn’t in demand.
-The largest payable ad size will be the one to display the campaign on particular ad placement.
+The largest playable ad size will be the one to display the campaign on a particular ad placement.
 This will increase the competition, and it will be beneficial for you and the advertiser.

 The fill rate refers to the number of ads shown compared to the number of ad requests made on a web page.
 Higher fill rates generally result in better ad revenue for publishers.
 We talk about increasing fill rates in the post.

 There are many different ways of increasing the fill rate of your ads, such as running multiple ad networks, using flexible ad sizes, geo-targeting, and much more.
 We go into more detail in our blog post.